 3. Rehabilitative Therapy

-For those struggling with drug addiction, rehabilitative therapy is a crucial part of recovery.
+For those struggling with drug abuse, rehabilitative therapy is a crucial part of recovery.
 Rehabilitative therapy is managed by a professional addiction therapist.
-It is sought in the safety of a residential programme in which individuals struggling under the grip of addiction will meet with a therapist on a daily basis.
-Based on a medical assessment and the presentation of symptoms, a unique therapeutic plan is created.
+It is sought in the safety of a residential treatment in which individuals struggling under the grip of substance abuse will meet with a therapist on a daily basis.
+Based on a medical assessment and the presentation of symptoms, a unique therapeutic plan is created, mostly behavioral therapies.

 Counselling and therapeutic modalities are an integral part of rehabilitation.
 It includes the introduction of therapies that address the underlying reasons for the addiction and the factors that are maintaining the behaviour.

 Cognitive Behavioural Therapy (CBT) is a common practice for treating drug addiction.
-CBT targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.
+Cognitive behavioral therapy targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.

 Dialectical Behavioural Therapy or DBT focuses on treating a dual diagnosis.
 Where clients are presenting with a comorbidity such as drug dependence and obsessive-compulsive disorder or the use of a secondary substance, DBT is introduced.

-Other types of therapies include group therapy and experiential therapy are explored.
+Other types of therapies include individual therapy, group therapy and experiential therapy are explored.
 Because drug addiction is such a complex disease, factors such as past traumas, genetic predispositions, and psychological conditions can increase the risk of drug dependency, but it also means that treatment needs to be tailored to the individual and their needs.
 We also invite you to join therapeutic communities to continue your healing process outside our clinical practice.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.